Swoop graphic

 Object types

-Although the Modbus protocol handles the majority of the communication details, it is critical to understand the "function codes" or "entities" that Modbus supports.
-Because Modbus has no "discovery" features, the user will need to manually configure these registers and coils before any devices are able to communicate using Modbus.
+Although the Modbus protocol manages most communication details, it is essential to understand the “function codes” or “entities” that Modbus supports.
+Since Modbus lacks discovery features, users must manually configure the relevant registers and coils before devices can communicate.

 Input Register